-All activity data have been converted into equivalent energy and GHG emissions using emissions factors published by BEIS in 2022.
+All activity data have been converted into equivalent energy and GHG emissions using emissions factors published by BEIS in 2023.
 Electricity and natural gas disclosures have been calculated using metered kWh consumption taken from supplier fiscal invoices.
 Scope 2 GHG emissions associated with electricity have been reported using both location-based (LB) and market-based (MB) methodologies.
-LB emissions have been carried into the total emissions figure - corresponding MB emissions have been included for comparison only.
+Market-based emissions have been carried into the total emissions figure - corresponding location-based emissions have been included for comparison only.

 LPG disclosures have been calculated based on fiscal invoices provided by suppliers.
 Transport disclosures are derived from a combination of fuel card transaction reports and business mileage expense claim records.
-Where vehicle information such as engine size and type was not held against each mileage claim, a vehicle of average size and fuel type was assumed.
+Vehicle information, such as engine size and fuel type, was used to calculate the emissions for each mileage claim.